django/deps/draft/email-providers.md

 ### Third-party compatibility

-In all cases, throughout the deprecation period existing third-party packages will continue working with existing apps as they do today, unless and until the user opts into `EMAIL_PROVIDERS` in their settings.py.
+Throughout the deprecation period, existing third-party packages will continue working with existing apps as they do today—unless and until the user opts into `EMAIL_PROVIDERS` in their settings.py.
 (Using deprecated features will, of course, result in deprecation warnings.)

 Packages that implement EmailBackends usually require updates to work with `EMAIL_PROVIDERS`, covered [below](#upgrading-emailbackend-implementations).

 Packages that send email by calling `django.core.mail` APIs *without* using the `connection` or `fail_silently` args usually *don't* need updates.
-But they may want to add a way to specify the `using` email provider alias for sending.
+But they may want to add a way to specify a `using` email provider alias for sending.
 Django's own plans for a [password reset email provider](#future-password-reset-email-provider) and [`AdminEmailHandler.using` option](#adminemailhandler) offer examples.